nzediegwu1/news-link/README.md

 ## Installation and Setup

 1. Install and start docker on local machine
-    2. Clone this repo "git clone https://github.com/nzediegwu1/news-link.git"
+2. Clone this repo `git clone https://github.com/nzediegwu1/news-link.git`
 3. Run "yarn install" to install dependencies
 4. Create and start server for prisma API: `docker-compose up -d`
 5. Deploy prisma api to server: `npx prisma deploy`
 6. Start application: `yarn start`

 ### Finally

-    - Goto http://localhost:4000 on your browser to test the endpoints on GraphQL playground Or
+1. Goto http://localhost:4000 on your browser to test the endpoints on GraphQL playground or
-    - Goto: https://graphqlbin.com/v2/6Xl6sG to use sample requests
+2. Goto: https://www.graphqlbin.com/v2/K8GqcM to use sample requests

 ## How to Contribute